PhD Qualifying Examination

-- Emphasizes MSE knowledge synthesis and research practice including literature usage.
+- Emphasizes MSE knowledge synthesis and research practice including literature usage

-Students enrolling with a MS degree typically take the qualifying examination within one year of beginning their PhD studies.Students are not allowed to consult with or speak to other students or individuals during the qualifying examination.
-Students who have questions may consult the faculty member chairing the qualifying examination.
+Once the questions for the qualifying exam have been disseminated, and until after the oral portion of the exam has been completed, students may neither consult nor work with other students or other individuals.
+Students who have questions may consult the faculty member in charge of the qualifying exam.
 A student who fails the qualifying exam on the first attempt may retake the exam once.
 If a student fails the qualifying exam twice, the student will not be allowed to continue in the PhD program.

 In addition to the above outlined curriculum and guidelines, students at the University of Virginia are subject to the University’s academic, financial, and non-academic rules and regulations.
 Students are also subject to the academic policies of the School for Engineering and Applied Sciences.
 The information contained herein and any other information conveyed to students is subject to change at any time by the authorities responsible for making these rules and regulations.